top of page

 Here's a few other things that might be helpful!

-• You can get gas bottles refilled at the NPS Filling Station or see the guardhouses at PowerBoats or Peake; there is a local called Ian who does a well priced weekly gas run for cruisers.
+• You can get gas bottles refilled at the NPS Filling Station or see the guardhouses at PowerBoats or Peake; there's a local called Ian who does a well priced weekly gas run for cruisers.

-• Diesel is subsidised by the government for locals so the petrol station prices are much lower than the yacht fuel docks.
+• Diesel is subsidized by the government for locals so the petrol station prices are much lower than the yacht fuel docks.

 • If you're going to be in Trinidad at the start of the year then be aware it's Carnival time, with celebrations starting months in advance.
 Having experienced it for ourselves, we've created a break down of the different Carnival events you could choose to go to.